 (True Office Learning)

-21. According to the latest workplace sexual harassment statistics, 34% of employees do not truly grasp and identify behaviors that lead to a hostile working environment.
+13. 34% of employees do not identify behavior that leads to a hostile working environment.

 (True Office Learning)